suryakantamangaraj/ShaktiSDK/doc/board_use.md

 |  | SPI2 MOSI  | JC[4] - 2N  |   |   |

-## Testing applications to the board
+## Testing applications on the board

 After loading the board with RTL bitstream, software applications are developed.
 The developed application is tested on the board by following the below procedure.